-54 This comment is not meant to demean any well-meaning social institution working to help within the bounds of the current socioeconomic method.
-However, as will be described more so in Part II, the current social model inherently restricts a vast amount of possible prosperity/problem solving of solutions available at a given time, aligned with natural processes, to improve the lives of all, while securing the integrity of our habitat.
-We want everyone to understand this "train of thought" clearly and develop a value identification with it.
-In the end, there is no single solution - only the near empirical natural law reasoning that arrives at solutions and purpose.
+It is important to point out that TZM is not concerned with promoting patches as its ultimate goal, which, sad to say, is what the vast majority of activist institutions on the planet are currently doing.^[54] We want to promote the largest order, highest efficiency set of solutions available at a given time, aligned with natural processes, to improve the lives of all, while securing the integrity of our habitat.
+We want everyone to understand this train of thought clearly and develop a value identification with it.
+In the end, there is no single solution only the near empirical natural law reasoning that arrives at solutions and purpose.